notreallyuri/Notreallydrive/README.md

 ---

+- [x] Add "ownershipt" to folders and files
-- [ ] Upload files to the right folder
+- [x] Upload files to the right folder
 - [ ] Delete files button
 - [ ] Allow files that aren't images to be uploaded